benumc/Heos_Savant_Basic/README.md

   Add profile to blueprint, connect ethernet and enter IP address on the wire.

   Upload

   Browse to system monitor -> System State and find the Source Names by searching for "AuxInput".

   You should see a list of each discovered Heos Input with a number.

   Using that number, you can make your audio connections in blueprint.

-  To get your Hostname, search state center for "PID_" and you should see a list of all the heos players and their IDs.
+  To get your Hostname, while in System Monitor -> System State, search for “PID_”.

+  You should see a list of all of the Heos players and their IDs.
+IDs are listed under the State Value column.

   Enter the ID in the hostname field exactly as shown.